 Here are six steps to help your brand increase Facebook organic reach.

 Use Facebook as a Community Hub to Increase Facebook Organic Reach

 Having trouble building an audience on your Facebook Business Page?
 Ask yourself, why should people even follow you on Facebook?
 If there is no reward for hitting the Like button, most users will not bother in the first place.
 However, giving customers a reason to click ‘Like’ on your page sweetens the pot a bit.

 One way marketers increase their Facebook community is by making a hub for discussions.
-Whether it is weekly chats, a place for digital industry gatherings or simple Q&As, making your Facebook page the go-to-spot will help.
+Whether it is weekly chats or a place for digital industry gatherings.
+Alternatively it may be simple Q&As.
+However, making your Facebook page the go-to-spot will help.

 Offer your fans something unique that they can only get on your Facebook page.
 That way, people know there is a payoff to following and liking your page.
 This means you must stay active, constantly offer new topics of discussion and hone in on the community aspect.

-Bringing users in through community building is an effective way to not only increase engagement, but to get people to notice your brand organically.
+Bringing users in through community building is an effective way to increase engagement.
+It also gets people to notice your brand organically.
 The more people interact with your brand on Facebook, the more likely your Facebook posts will pop up in their feed.

 Building that initial audience is one of the most challenging parts of increasing Facebook organic reach.
 An easy way to increase traffic is to consistently remind audiences in other channels about your Facebook presence.
 Don’t go overboard with Tweets and Instagram posts linking to Facebook.

 However, at the same time, what is the harm of letting people know where to find you on Facebook within your other social media platform bios?
 If not there, what about on your website?
 Is there an easy click to Like your Facebook Page on your homepage?